-I am leaving Gemma in Derby and heading to Cardiff for a stag do (bucks night) next weekend, so I thought it would be an appropriate time to tell a tale from a few years ago…
+I am heading to Cardiff for a stag do (bucks night) next weekend, so I thought it would be an appropriate time to tell a tale from a few years ago…

 Without thinking about what Riga, capital of Latvia, might be like after dark, my eldest brother chose to have his stag do there.
-An ex-Royal Navy man, he has been to most countries with a coastline, so Latvia seemed a reasonable choice.
-It wasn’t until recently I realised that Latvia was not, in fact, landlocked.
-D’oh!
-Maybe he had been there before and really liked it?
+An ex-Royal Navy man, he has been to most countries with a coastline, so I trusted his choice of Latvia.

 40 Navy lads and a few family members heading to Latvia for a heavy weekend of drinking, what could go wrong?
 Well apparently, everything.
 Just so you know, we went in June 2008.
 Things may have changed by now…